Meriem30/AWS-Bike-Sharing-Demand-Project-Udacity-Advanced-Program/README.md

 ---

+This project was completed as part of the **Udacity Advanced AWS Machine Learning Fundamentals Nanodegree Program.**

 > #### Reviewer Note for my Project Submission on Udacity Platform
 > *"You’ve submitted an excellent project that not only meets all Udacity rubric criteria but also shows initiative in documenting your process clearly and thoughtfully."*
 ___